loldenburg/gcp-workflows-demo/gcp-labs-example.md

     --role "roles/logging.logWriter"
 ```

-Update, the workflow definition in workflow.yaml to include the Cloud Run service.
-Notice how you are also including an auth field to make sure Workflows passes in the authentication token in its calls to the Cloud Run service:
+Update the workflow definition in workflow.yaml to include the Cloud Run service.
+Notice how you are also including an
+auth field to make sure Workflows passes in the authentication token in its calls to the Cloud Run service:

-Make sure you replace the url values with the actual urls of your functions with the right region and project id
+Make sure you replace the url values with the actual urls of your functions as well as the Cloud Run Service URL.

 ```yaml
 - randomgenFunction: